kordless/EvolveMCP/README.md

 <h1>🧠</h1>
 </div>

-EvolveMCP is a PowerShell utility and MCP server that helps you extend LLMs with custom tools.
+EvolveMCP is a PowerShell utility and MCP server that helps you extend Claude Desktop with custom tools it writes for you and itself.

 For now, EvolveMCP uses [FastMCP](https://github.com/jlowin/fastmcp) under the hood.
 You can read more about MCP [here](https://modelcontextprotocol.io/introduction).

-## What can you do with EvolveMCP?
+## So, what can you do with EvolveMCP?

 EvolveMCP makes it easy to:
 - Manage Claude Desktop processes (restart, view logs)